YBHwang/clova-developer-guide/en-KR/CIC/References/CICInterface/PlaybackController.md

 * [`PlaybackController.PlayCommandIssued`](#PlayCommandIssued)

 ## SetRepeatModeCommandIssued event {#SetRepeatModeCommandIssued}
-Reports to CIC that the user pressed the Repeat button on the client device.
+Reports to CIC when the user presses the Repeat button on the client device.
 Upon receiving the event, CIC sends the [`PlaybackController.SetRepeatMode`](#SetRepeatMode) directive to the target client.

 ### Context fields